-Mohamed Bin Zayed's visit strengthens relations between UAE, China
+Mohamed bin Zayed's visit strengthens relations between UAE, China

 - The two sides are keen on bolstering their joint cooperation and coordination in areas of countering corruption, organised crimes, cyber crimes, money laundering, trafficking in persons, drugs and illegal migration.

 - The two sides encourage and support the opening of cultural centres to promote cultural interaction in both countries.
-The Chinese side treasures the initiative of His Highness Sheikh Mohamed Bin Zayed to introduce the Chinese language in UAE schools.
+The Chines sides treasures the initiative of His Highness Sheikh Mohamed bin Zayed to introduce the Chinese language in UAE schools.
 The two sides also encourage more cultural interaction at both official and popular levels.

-- The two sides affirm their commitment to continuing their efforts to strengthen joint cooperation in all domains under the Joint Comprehensive Strategic Partnership and special friendship.
+- The two sides affirms their commitment to continuing their efforts to strengthen joint cooperation in all domains under the Joint Comprehensive Strategic Partnership and the special friendship.